-Florida Medallion Scholars (FMS), and Florida Gold Seal Vocational Scholars (GSV) must complete the following hours: FAS - 100 hours, FMS - 75 hours, and GSV - 30 hours Per HB 793, except for course credit earned through service-learning courses, students may not receive high school credit for the performance of volunteer service work.
-The guidelines for volunteer service are as follows:
+Florida Medallion Scholars (FMS), and Florida Gold Seal Vocational Scholars (GSV) must complete the following hours: FAS - 100 hours, FMS - 75 hours, and GSV - 30 hours Per HB 793, except for course credit

-- b.
+- a.
+Only approved OCSB volunteer service sites will be accepted.
+HB 461 modifies the eligibility requirements for Bright Futures to include an option for students to use paid work hours to qualify for a scholarship.
+The paid work hours must meet the requirements for volunteer hours, including documentation in writing of paid work hours and a student evaluation and reflection upon his or her volunteer service or paid work experience through papers or other presentations.
+The bill also makes it optional for a student to identify a social or civic issue or a professional area and develop a plan for personal involvement or learning about the area. - b.
 The volunteer service application should be approved by the agency site supervisor PRIOR to a student volunteering. - c.
 All hours must be completed by May 1, of the student's year of graduation. - d.
 Volunteer service hours beyond the 100 may be self-reported on college applications or resumes. - e.
 School principals have the final authority to approve student volunteer service. - f.
 Volunteer hours authorized by parents will not be permitted.
 Students must have hours verified by a supervisor who is not an immediate family member.